haxwell/haxwell/README.md

 # Hi there, I'm Johnathan James (Haxwell) 👋🏾

 I enjoy creating software which brings people together to solve problems they have in common.
-I run the Mock Programming Job, a free service developers can use to gain real-world experience as a software developer, focusing on the technologies you want to learn.
+I run the Mock Programming Job, a free service developers can use to gain real-world experience as a software developer, focusing on the technologies they want to learn.
 See our community on Discord at https://discord.com/invite/2hk4aCTuJ8

 ## 🛠️ My Skills